-- Graduate student, Wentworth Institute of Technology, Architecture
+- Masters of Architecture, Wentworth Institute of Technology, Architecture

 “Advance printmaking was the course I was most passionate about during my time at SUNY Plattsburgh.
 It provided me the freedom to experiment with new techniques and explore different conceptual ideas, while gaining thoughtful and inspirational critiques from both professors and peers.
 The combination of these experiences allowed me to find direction for my final body of work for the Senior Exhibition and gave me a path to move forward on as an artist after graduation.
 I had learned how to find inspiration and what works best for me in the artmaking process.